vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 the *Vijñānabhairava* : “Wherever the mind of the individual fi nds satisfaction, on this supreme point the mind is to be fi rmly concentrated, for the supreme bliss shines intensely there.”

 The *siddhi* gained here is *prāpti* , the power to attain everything.
-Here it is the power to realize the nature of the *śrīvidyā* , to reach \(symbolically\) the four *pīṭ has* of the Śrividyā tradition, and to unite with the four deities, Kāmeśvarī, and so on, all of which gives the adept the power to rest in the supreme, on the plane “beyond the fourth” \( *turyātīta* \) 49 *—* and therefore to be omnipotent, like Śiva.
+Here it is the power to realize the nature of the *śrīvidyā* , to reach \(symbolically\) the four *pīṭhas* of the Śrividyā tradition, and to unite with the four deities, Kāmeśvarī, and so on, all of which gives the adept the power to rest in the supreme, on the plane “beyond the fourth” \( *turyātīta* \) 49 *—* and therefore to be omnipotent, like Śiva.

 The great *mudrā* is the *yonimudrā* , which is in this *cakra* because it is a triangle, the triangle being the usual symbolic representation of the feminine sexual organ, the *yoni* .
 We have seen the *yonimudrā* in chapter 1, *śl* .
 70b–71a.